Mohit-Phuldaliya/MERN-Stack-Login-Registration/README.md

+Use following commands in the terminal to run this project

+1. npm install :- To install all dependencies
+2. nodemon app.js :- To run server
+3. npm start :- Runs the app in the development mode.
+   Open http://localhost:3000 to view it in your browser.

 The code and functionalities I provided in this project, it appears to cover the all requirements that mentioned in the assignment.
 Here's a summary of the functionalities covered by the code:

 1. Login and registration system in React and Node.js adn MongoDB.